Anjali3920/1.-Basic-cs-key/README.md

 # SSH
 SSH (Secure Shell) is a way to securely connect to another computer over a network.
 It's like a safe tunnel that allows you to control a remote computer and transfer files to it, without anyone else being able to listen in or interfere with the connection.

+# network adaptor/ interface
+• connects a device to network. • has a Mac address by manufacturer • second layer device

+#  switch
+•it is a very multiport network bridge that uses MAC address to forward data •link layer device

+# Router
+•it is a device that forwards data between computer networks • 3rd layer device

+# HUB
+•network device that used to connect multiple computers in a network • all information send to the hub is automatically send to each port to every device

+# TAP
+(WORKS ON LAYER 2 -- ethernet frame )

+used to create a user space network bridge.

+# TUN
+( WORKS ON LAYER 3 -- IP packets )

+create a tunnel network to reach another network .

+# Basic terms for understanding networking better:-
+# .NAT :-
+it is a process in which one or more local IP addresses are translated into one or more global IP addresses and vice versa

+# veth :-
+these are pair of virtual network interfaces that are used to connect network namespaces together.

+# DPDK :- Data Plane Development Kit
+it is a set of libraries and drivers that accelerates packet processing and their ability to create packet forwarders without the need of costly custom switches and routers

+#  NIC :- network interface card
+It allows one device to connect to network

+# DPU :- Data Processing Unit
+it is a new programmable processor that helps move data around data centres. it ensures right data goes to right place in right format quickly .

+# .CSI :- Container Storage Interface
+# .
+OVS :- Open virtual switch
+it is used with hypervisors to interconnect virtual machines within a host and between different hosts accross networks.

+# QEMU :- Quick emulator
+free open source machine it can run various guest operating systems (OS's ) and architecture on a single host system.

+#  Docker :-
+it is like a container that holds everything your application needs to run including the code, libraries.

+# Kubernets :-
+it is like a manager for containers .it helps to deploy, scale and manage a group of containers making sure they run smoothly.

+# web assembly:- (WASM)
+technology that allows you to run code written in different programming languages.
+It is a way to build high speed, responsive web applications that can handle data and communicate over networks.

+#  Firewall :-
+security system that controls incoming and outgoing network traffic based on pre- determined security

+# VxLAN :-
+It is tunneling report that tunnel Ethernet traffic (layer 2) over an IP network(layer 3).

+#  VTEP:-
+it is a device that's responsible for encapsulating and de-capsulating layer 2 traffic.

+# LINUX Bridge :-
+it is a kernel module that behaves like a network switch .It is usually used for forwarding packages on routes or gateways or between virtual machines.

+# Pktgen :-
+it is a tool for high speed package generation and testing.
+It in the Linux kernel.

+# netns :- network namespace
+feature of Linux kernel that provides a way to create isolated network environment.

+# TAP
+is often used to connect VM or containers to a physical network

+# KVM :- kernel virtual machine
+( typer 1 hypervisor)

+# CNI :- Container Networking Bridge
+it is responsible for setting up the network ( assigning IP address, create network bridge) for containers ,enabling communication between containers and outside world

+examples VLAN , IPvLAN , CALICO , FLANNEL , VMware. etc

+# Flannel :-
+it acts as a layer that allows containers to send and receive data seamlessly accross various hosts .

+working:-
+it runs a small single binary agent on every host. this networking tool gives every host an IP subnet.

+# Packet Switching:-
+when we send email or web page the data does not travel as single continuous stream instead is broken down into smaller chunks called packets .

+key functions of network core :-
+1. Forwarding :-
+• it is a local action of moving and arriving packets from a router's input to appropriate router output link.

+2. Routing :-
+• global process of determining the full paths packets take from source to destination

+# Network Protocols:-
+set of rules that determine how the packet is to be transferred and received

+1. TCP
+it ensures reliable order delivery of data between applications .
+It handles things like breaking data into packets

+2. IP
+responsible for addressing and routing packets across the internet.

+Screenshot_2024_1105_052610

+3. HTTP
+it is a protocol that powers the world wide web defining how messages are formatted and transmitted between web browsers and servers.

+# TCP /IP
+provide reliable transmission of data.

+# UDP
+provides faster but less reliable transmission of data.

+Packet flow, also known as network flow or traffic flow:- it is the sequence of packets that travel from a source computer to a destination.

+•Packets are segments of data that are routed through a network of interconnected devices, such as switches and routers, before reaching their destination.